 - Make the filling by combining all the ingredients together, then place in the fridge until ready to make the gyozas.

 - Place the chilled dough on a floured surface and knead for five minutes, then cut in half and roll each half out as thinly as possible.

 - Using a 10cm round cutter, cut out circular discs from the dough.
 Make as many as you need (the dough will keep in the fridge for a few days or you can freeze uncooked, filled gyozas).

 - To assemble the gyozas, hold a gyoza skin in the palm of your hand and add a teaspoon of the filling.
 Wet the edges with a little water using your fingertip and seal the gyoza, pinching along the edges to create a pleated effect.

 - Heat a frying pan until nice and hot and add a splash of the sesame oil and a splash of vegetable oil.
-Pplace 5 gyozas in the pan on their sides (it’s easier to cook them in batches to prevent them burning).
-Once one side is golden brown, stand the gyoza upright to colour the base - this will only take a few minutes.
+Place about five gyozas in the pan on their sides (it’s easier to cook them in batches to prevent them burning).
+Once one side is golden brown, stand the gyoza upright to colour the base – this will only take a few minutes.
 Don’t fry the other side!

-- Carefully add 3 tablespoons of boiling water to the frying pan, then cover immediately with a lid and cook/ steam the gyozas for 2 minutes while they’re still standing upright on their base.
-Then take the pan off the heat, keeping the lid on, and leave the gyozas for a further 2 minutes to ensure the filling is cooked.
+- Carefully add three tablespoons of boiling water to the frying pan, then cover immediately with a lid and cook / steam the gyozas for two minutes while they’re still standing upright on their base.
+Then take the pan off the heat, keeping the lid on, and leave the gyozas for a further two minutes to ensure the filling is cooked.
 Keep the batch warm while you cook the remaining gyozas.